rohitgandikota/eigens/README.md

 <img src = 'images/diffusion_bad.png'>
 </div>

 We also find that this type of editing can be easily circumvented.
 Therefore finetuning the model weights similar to ["Erasing Concepts from Diffusion Models"](https://erasing.baulab.info) can lead to a finer and controllable effects.
+We edit the objective function to fit to our training.
+We replace their guidance-based objective function to a simple replacing objective.
+We find a significantly finer model knowledge editing with our new objective.

 <div align='center'>
 <img src = 'images/diffusion_good.png'>